 The Seller’s Agent is Not Your Agent

-- Agent may offer to knock a little off the commision.
+4. Agent may offer to knock a little off the commission.

 Any savings will be marginal and will be lost at negotiation time.
 Bottom line: Find an agent who represents your best interests and is in your corner the whole way through.